- Animals: bovine

 - Animal Production: housing, grazing management, livestock breeding

-Development and utilization of forage-based heifer development and post-insemination supplementation will reduce the number of animals fed in confinement situations, decrease cost and improve the reproductive efficiency of heifer development.
-This will allow ranchers to be more profitable by decreasing the labor involved with heifer development and allowing them more time to devote to other obligations.
+Development and utilization of forage-based heifer development and post-insemination supplementation has the potential to reduce the number of animals fed in confinement situations, decrease cost, and maintain reproductive efficiency.
+This will allow ranchers to be more profitable by decreasing labor and allowing them more time to devote to other obligations.